 Bachelor of Applied Science in Public Safety Management

 Police officers usually earn this degree to advance their careers, often leading to positions with the Federal Bureau of Investigation, United States Marshals Service or a state law enforcement agency.
 Students learn about constitutional law, rules of evidence, narcotics and human behavior within the criminal justice system.
 Other topics of study include terrorism, organized crime, civil law, methods of research and judicial policy.

-Valencia Community College offers police training programs through its Criminal Justice Institute, which trains law enforcement officers, sheriffs and detectives.
+Valencia College offers police training programs through its Criminal Justice Institute, which trains law enforcement officers, sheriffs and detectives.
 The school also offers training to 911 operators and animal control officers.
 Students can take advantage of online courses covering defensive driving tactics and DUI laws.